 This course covers concepts in enterprise resource planning (ERP).
-Topics include how ERP integrates business processes across functional areas-such as the procurement process and the sales order process -and how businesses use ERP information systems in day-to-day operations as well as for performance monitoring.
-SAP software will be utilized in multiple hand-on examples of ERP software, serving as a realworld illustration of an ERP system.
+Topics include how ERP integrates business processes across functional areas--such as the procurement process and the sales order process--and how businesses use ERP information systems in day-to-day operations as well as for performance monitoring.
+SAP R/3 software will be used in several hands-on examples of ERP software as a real-world example of an ERP system.

-Prerequisite: C- or better in BCIS 338 or BCIS 350 or ACCT 351.
-Learning Outcomes
+Prerequisite(s): C- or better in BCIS 338 or BCIS 350 or ACCT 351.